Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 - No new admissions: Lourdes stopped accepting applications after the closure announcement.

-If you’re a current student, your first call should be to Dr. Angella Ruley at Lourdes (aruley@lourdes.edu) to receive your official transition packet.
-The Toledo Blade reported in April 2026 that Lourdes’s closure leaves northwest Ohio without an in-region CRNA program — a gap that’s already being addressed.
+If you’re a current student, your first call should be to Dr. Angella Ruley at Lourdes (aruley@lourdes.edu) for your official transition packet.

-Wayne State University: The Official Teach-Out Partner for Nurse Anesthesia
+Wayne State University: Formal DNP-CRNA Teach-Out Partner

-On March 17, 2026, Lourdes and Wayne State University signed a formal teach-out agreement specifically for the DNP Nurse Anesthesia Program.
-Wayne State’s Eugene Applebaum College of Pharmacy and Health Sciences in Detroit is an established, COA-accredited nurse anesthesia program — and it’s the closest full-service CRNA program to Sylvania, Ohio.
+Wayne State’s Eugene Applebaum College of Pharmacy and Health Sciences in Detroit is an established, COA-accredited nurse anesthesia program — and it is the closest full-service CRNA program to Sylvania.

 Wayne State at a Glance